SALMON-TDDFT/SALMON-DOCS/source/input_keyword_list.rst

 - **layout_multipole** (character, Default=3)
    | Available for ``theory='XXX'``.
    | Old infomation: 0d
-   A variable to determine how to put multipoles in the Hartree potential calculation.
+   | A variable to determine how to put multipoles in the Hartree potential calculation.
+   | Options:

-  - ``1``: A single pole is put at the center.
+   |  ``1``/ A single pole is put at the center.
-  - ``2``: Multipoles are put at the center of atoms.
+   |  ``2``/ Multipoles are put at the center of atoms.
-  - ``3``: Multipoles are put at the center of mass of electrons in prepared cuboids.
+   |  ``3``/ Multipoles are put at the center of mass of electrons in prepared cuboids.

 - **num_multipole_xyz(3)** (integer, Default=0)
    | Available for ``theory='XXX'``.
    | Old infomation: 0d
-   Number of multipoles when ``meo`` is ``3``.
+   Number of multipoles when this is ``3``.
 When default is set, number of multipoles is calculated automatically.

 - **threshold_cg** (real(8), Default=1d-15 a.u.)
    | Available for ``theory='XXX'``.